The Critical Importance Of Nutrition In The First 1000 Days Of Life

 The child should be given Vitamin K injection immediately after birth and BCG (Bacille Calmette-Guérin) vaccine before leaving the hospital.

-3. Month 1 to 6
+3. Nutrition from Month 1 to 6

 For the first 6 months, the child should be fed with mother’s milk only.
 Not even water should be given to the child during this period.
 This will ensure that the child grows well.

-4. Month 7 & 8
+4. Nutrition from Month 7 & 8

 On completion of six months, along with mother’s milk, the child should also be introduced to regular food that is well-mashed, 2 to 3 times a day.
 This can include food like thick oatmeal porridge (Gada Dhaliya), lentils (Dhal) and a mixture of rice and lentils (Kichadi).